Before social media and smartphones, The Onion ruled satire

 So much can change in a single generation with humor or society.
 We’ll also discover what hasn’t changed and what parts of The Onion still shine today.

 Sign up for a free Sunday email that shows what The Onion was doing 20 years ago.* Want a preview?
-Here’s the 9/11 issue.
+Here’s the 9/11 issue and The Onion’s coverage of the 2003 invasion of Iraq.

 Kick back on the weekend with The Onion: 20 Years Later.
 It’s free and direct to your inbox.